-If a suspect is under arrest (in police custody) and is being questioned (interrogated) about the criminal activity, the police must inform the suspect of certain Constitutional rights (known as "Miranda Rights").
+If a suspect is under arrest (in police custody) and being questioned (interrogated) about the criminal activity, the police must inform the suspect of certain constitutional rights (known as "Miranda Rights").
 These rights are summarized in the following statement:

 "You have the right to remain silent.
 You have the right to have an attorney present when we question you, and if you cannot afford an attorney one will be appointed for you.
 If you waive these rights and talk to us, anything you say may be used against you in court.
 Do you understand these rights?"

-The only way to obtain freedom after an arrest is if the government dismisses charges against the individual, or, assuming that does not occur, if the suspect follows legal procedures that lead to freedom.
-These legal procedures may include releasing the suspect on bail, or a release based on the suspect’s own recognizance (“release O.R.”).
-And, of course, freedom may be obtained by proving the suspect’s innocence, or by entering into a plea bargain that permits release from custody.
+To obtain freedom after an arrest, either the government must dismiss the charges against the individual or, assuming that does not occur, the suspect follows legal procedures that lead to freedom.
+These legal procedures may include releasing the suspect on bail or on the suspect's own recognizance ("release O.R.").
+And, of course, freedom may be obtained by proving the suspect's innocence or by entering into a plea bargain that permits release from custody.